-Mayor Wayne Messam has lived in Miramar for 18 years.
+Mayor Wayne Messam has lived in Miramar for over 21 years.
 A first-generation American, Wayne was the first of his parents' children born in the United States.
 He was raised in South Bay, Florida by loving and hard-working Jamaican parents.
 His father, Hubert Messam, labored in the sugar cane fields of the Glades as a migrant contract worker for nearly two decades after immigrating to the United States with his family.
-Growing up in the Glades, Wayne learned the values of hard work, discipline and the pride of culture, community and heritage.
-Miramar's cultural diversity and sense of community attracted Wayne to the City of Miramar to raise his own family.
-Wayne and his wife of 20 years, Angela, have three children: Wayne II and twin daughters Kayla and Kyla).
-The Messam twins and son are in college.
+Growing up in the Glades, Wayne learned the value of hard work, discipline and the pride of culture, community and heritage.
+Miramar's cultural diversity and sense of community attracted Wayne to the City to raise his own family.
+Wayne and his wife of 24 years, Angela, have three adult children.

 Professional and Community Service